validkeys/ember-beam-intro-talk/README.md

 -> Show app

+*NOTE*: set global keyFormat to false in the beginning

 -> Already have one action setup and only our debug adapter:
   -> PageView
     -> Show event in code.
 This is how we use the service to track an event: push